 What is franchising?

 In short, franchising starts when a company decides that it’s doing well and wants to expand.
 Expansion is important for growing your business, but it can be a pain to try and run all these new locations.
 Rather than running all these locations themselves, businesses will essentially lease their business model and name to someone based in the new location.
 The person on the other side of the coin is called the franchisee.
 They dream of starting a business, understand the local market, and has access to capital to start a business or can be approved for a loan.
+People in this situation may want to look towards Atlantic Union Bank offers, or similar, in order to secure a loan or make use of other business-related services.
 Many of these people also may be new to the industry, thus lacking intimate knowledge of it.
 In other words, a franchisee may not want to risk going into the business world by themselves, without a proven product or system.

 Franchising allows these individuals to make a deal with a company that is recognizable to consumers and already has a proven track record.
 The franchise supplies the franchisee with the tools necessary to set up an extension of their business, and in return, the franchisee takes a training course, pays an initial franchise fee, and come to an agreement.
 This agreement, especially when franchising with a food chain such as McDonald’s, usually has strict guidelines the franchisee must follow.
 Sometimes even as stringent as determining what type of toilet paper must be used in the bathroom.
 There’s also a royalty fee that the franchisee pays, which is usually about five to ten percent of the profits.
 Always have a franchise lawyer NYC review your agreement before you sign any agreement or contract with a franchise.